 Prepare for Severe Summer Weather

-Summer is also home to hurricane season, with the heightened risk of high winds and torrential rains creating chaos along the Gulf Coast and further inland.
+Of course, summer is also home to hurricane season, with the heightened risk of high winds and torrential rains creating chaos along the Gulf Coast and further inland.
+And then there are the big storms that occur as hot and cool air collide, particularly as the season starts to change.

 Prepare your yard or patio